otacke/terrabrwn/README.md

  - filter posts, e. g. by category or age (open)

 ## More information
 "Why", you ask?
-I was asked if I could pull this off by some friends who need exactly that functionality, and they said there was nothing appropriate available for WordPress :-) TerraBrwm is working for them, but the code is really a mess right now.
+I was asked if I could pull this off by some friends who need exactly that functionality, and they said there was nothing appropriate available for WordPress :-) TerraBrwn is working for them, but the code is really a mess right now.
 My coding skills are pretty limited, but I hope to improve them with this project.
 As I am writing these lines, there's a lot to do: refactoring, make settings optional instead of hard coding them, refactoring again, add missing features, fine tuning, probably more refactoring, etc...

 *If you have any suggestions, feel free to let me know!*